aleksandrstarshynov/hoeweer_client/README.md

 # Hoeweer (Hoe weer is het?)
 **Weather forecast** accuracy assessment service: set up collection and aggregation of data from three providers, automated calculation of average error, which allowed to increase the accuracy of temperature forecasts.

+For access to the repository sent a request to aleksandrstarshynov@gmail.com

 ## Technologies

 ### Languages, Frameworks & Libraries